 - Regularly disinfect frequently touched objects and surfaces.

 Take a detailed travel history for patients with fever and acute respiratory illness.

-As soon as possible, evaluate patients for 2019-nCoV based on the following criteria:
+As soon as possible, evaluate patients for COVID-19 based on the following criteria:

 - Patients with symptoms compatible with COVID-19, especially fever and lower respiratory illness (cough, difficulty breathing, etc.)

 - Within 14 days of symptom onset, a history of travel to areas with sustained community transmission (China, Iran, Italy, Japan, South Korea)

-- Within 14 days of symptom onset, close contact with an ill, laboratory-confirmed 2019-nCoV patient
+- Within 14 days of symptom onset, close contact with a lab-confirmed COVID-19 patient

 Consider anyone with symptoms and possible exposure to the virus or anyone with severe symptoms and no other explanation “a patient under investigation (PUI),” per the CDC.

-If you encounter a PUI for 2019-nCoV, immediately notify your employer’s infection control office and the local and state health departments.
-This way, the health department can contact the CDC’s Emergency Operations Center (EOC) and assist with collecting samples and send them off for testing.
-You may also contact CDC’s Emergency Operations Center directly at 770-488-7100.
+If you encounter a PUI for COVID-19, immediately notify your employer’s infection control office and the local and state health departments.
+This way, the health department can contact the CDC’s Emergency Operations Center (EOC) and assist with collecting samples for testing.
+Currently, diagnostic testing is being performed at the CDC headquarters and various, vetted labs around the country.

 Collect specimens for coronavirus testing as soon as possible.